 Apart from that, Google urges retailers to think about being open to the idea of other ad formats.
 Among these kinds, video ads stand out the most, as it’s been found that the average American spends over an hour a day watching videos on both mobile and desktop videos.

 “The average American spends over an hour a day watching videos across mobile and desktop devices, according to eMarketer.
-But, throughout the second quarter of 2019 in the US, the ratio of display to video ads served in browsers on retails websites was 99:1.
+But, throughout the second quarter of 2019 in the US, the ratio of the display to video ads served in browsers on retails websites was 99:1.
 This imbalance represents a significant opportunity for retailers to tap into more ad dollars and deliver a richer user experience for their shoppers.” said Think with Google

 Rewarded video is still quite new to the online retailing scene, but Google Ad manager’s comprehensive study on how these ads could be beneficial is worth looking into if you’re considering allowing video ads in your online space.